dcordero/Radar-28733956/README.md

 # Description
 When a very long description is provided on AVMetadataCommonIdentifierDescription, AVPlayerViewController allows expanding the description in a separated ViewController.

-This ViewController is presented modally and, when it is presented, the AVPlayer on the background is paused.
+This ViewController is presented modally and, when it is presented, the AVPlayer on the background is paused for no reason.

 # Expected
 AVPlayer continues playing on the background while the full description is presented modally.